gkarapetsas/Gnuplot_script/README.md

 A useful gnuplot script to produce figures

-Run using the following command:
+Run in linux command line using the following command:

-gnuplot plot.gp
+gnuplot plot.plt

 An example figure using this script is given in Figure.png